ccoenraets/salesforce-developer-workshop/Creating-the-Data-Model.md

 ### Step 3: Create the Session_Speaker Junction Object

+The Session_Speaker object is used to model the many-to-many relationship between Session and Speaker: a session can have one or many speakers, and a speaker can have one or many sessions.

 1. In Setup, select **Build** > **Create** > **Objects**

 1. Click **New Custom Object**, and define the **Session_Speaker** object as follows: